f5devcentral/f5-agility-labs-nginx/docs/class6/module3/lab3/lab3.rst

                 "name": "mountain"
             }
         ]

-.. warning:: CONGRATS, you published the API v3.0 routing to a dedicated k8s service.
-And the version v2.0 is still available for the "current" clients.
-Only the Early Access clients reaching the path /v3 get access to this new API.
+.. warning:: Congrats!
+You published v3.0 of your API and it's correctly being routed to the new ``locations`` micro-service!
+Furthermore, version 2.0 is still available for any "current" clients.
+Only the Early Access clients querying the ``/v3`` path get access to this new API.